 - Medtronic, Inc. from 2002 to 2008

-Mr. Collins’s experience at Medtronic and Oak Hill Capital gives him a broad perspective on a variety of business and financial issues that is valuable in his service on our Board.
-Additionally, his experience on Cargill’s Board has provided direct financial services experience, as Cargill has a number of significant business segments in the financial services sector.
+Skills and Qualifications: Mr. Collins’s experience at Medtronic and Oak Hill Capital gives him a broad perspective on a variety of business and financial issues that is valuable in his service on our Board.
+His experience on the boards of large public corporations has given him corporate governance expertise that is particularly valuable in his role as lead director of our Board.
+In addition, Mr. Collins’s experience on Cargill’s Board has provided direct financial services experience, as Cargill has a number of significant business segments in the financial services sector.

 |Kimberly J. Harris|